 CT scans are capable of analysing different types of body tissue, including lung, bone, soft tissue and blood vessels.
 They can be carried out on any part of the body.

-Our expert radiologists at Sevenoaks Medical Centre use these scans to help in the diagnosis of:
+The expert radiologists at Sevenoaks Medical Centre use these scans to help in the diagnosis of:

 - Heart disease

 - Muscular and joint injuries

 CT SCANS AT SEVENOAKS MEDICAL CENTRE